The golf season's fourth and final major championship — the 2024 British Open — is heading to Royal Troon in Scotland from July 18-21.

 He's gone from zero to 10 PGA Tour wins in less than 2.5 years, won two of the last three Masters, and is far and away the best player in the world by any metric.

-Rory McIlroy is still amid a 10-year major championship drought after falling short at the Masters in April.
+Rory McIlroy is still amid a 10-year major championship drought after falling short at Valhalla in May.

-And while his form has been just fair, the 2014 Open winner has been consistent at the majors in recent years and has given himself plenty of chances — look no further than the final round here in 2022.
+However, the form has been much improved with wins at the Zurich Classic and Wells Fargo Championship.
+He's also been consistent at the majors in recent years and has given himself plenty of chances — look no further than the final round here in 2022.

 Best British Open bonuses